spu-bigdataanalytics-201/welcome/README.md

 Grading will be based on syllabus.
 We will have assignments, midterm, and final project.

 The letter grade of your final grade will be calculated using the following function.
+You can test this code by starting python from this folder's place.

 ``` py
 from grader import calculate_letter_grade